Open Access for Open Knowledge: An Interview with Keita Bando

 Keita Bando is a Digital Repository Librarian and Coordinator for Scholarly Communication database called MyOpenArchive we have presented MyOpenArchive earlier this year.
 Founded in September 2007, MyOpenArchive is an international Non-Profit Organization that advocates Open Access for never-before-published research papers on the web and provides Self-Archiving platform to enable better knowledge sharing in a way that’s easy to publish.
 We talked with Keita about Open Access (OA), scientific and scholarly publishing, and the current situation of the OA in the world.

-Welcome to Australian Science!
+Welcome!
 Would you, please, tell our readers a little bit more about yourself?
 What is your scientific background, and your professional scope?

 Hello, Australian Science and its readers!
 Nice to meet you.
 I have been devoted my time on Open Access, Scholarly Communication, and recently Altmetrics.
 That’s why we (two colleagues and me) founded MyOpenArchive five years ago.
 An engineer and an designer helped me to develop my initial effort.

 Also much of my time have been devoted on OA advocacy relations.
 For example, an presentation at 2008 Open Access Day, hosting Japanese website during Open Access Week 2009, and we hosted an event at that week.
 Furthermore, in 2011 we attended two conferences in Europe and the US, to make great acquaintances with those who deeply committed into Open Repository relations.

 Besides, I have been devoted my time on Mendeley Advisor relations.
 Mendeley is a great service for me, and that’s why I advocate Mendeley in Japan.
 On one hand, Mendeley is famous as Reference manager.
 On the other hand, Mendeley is a Self-Archiving, Institutional Repository friendly service.
 Personally I am an OA Advocate who is interested in Mendeley Advisor relations.